8 min read

 Julian felt it as a tremor behind his eyes, the holographic safety rails splintering into drifting pixels before the system caught itself and stitched the image back together.
 Around him, commuters stood rigid on both sides of the moving staircase, bodies listing with the mechanical stutter.
 In the digital layer overlaid on his vision, the steps flowed downward in a seamless ribbon of light.
 In reality, the metal treads lurched.

 Three steps ahead, a woman in a gray coat pitched forward.
-Her hand shot out to grab the railing, the one the Augmented Reality “AR” system showed her, the one that wasn't quite where her palm expected.
+Her hand shot out to grab the railing, the one the AR system showed her, the one that wasn't quite where her palm expected.
 She caught herself on the physical rail half a second later, knuckles white, breath audible even over the station's low hum.

 Julian shifted his weight without thinking, the adjustment as natural as leaning into a corner on a bike.
 He wasn't startled.
 He was never startled anymore.
-Growing up bilingual had taught him that timing carried its own grammar: hesitate and you lose the meaning, rush and you miss the point.
-He had applied the same logic to the city's patchwork of real and rendered; learned to read the seams.
+Growing up bilingual had taught him that timing carried its own grammar.
+Hesitate and you lose the meaning, rush and you miss the point.
+He had applied the same logic to the city's patchwork of real and rendered.

 The elderly man beside him wasn't as practiced.
 His cane slipped sideways between the treads, and for one long heartbeat, the man's center of gravity abandoned him entirely.
 Julian's hand found his elbow before the man registered the fall.
 They rode down the last few steps like that, Julian's grip light but certain, while the man's AR glasses tumbled free anyway, clattering down the metal staircase in a bright, helpless arc.